katersonnbert/gitnotes/GoLang.md

 Go conveniently interprets "p" as "&p" in our example since the UpdateFname method has a pointer receiver.

 # Interfaces
-- An interface is a specific `type`, that is defined by a set of method signatures.
+- An interface is a specific `type`, that is defined by / represents a set of method signatures.
 - Go interfaces are implemented implicitly.
 There is no statement, that a type is implementing an interface using e.g. an "implements" keyword.
 Only if a type actually fulfills all interface methods, it implements the interface.
 - Example of an interface: Stringers; One of the most ubiquitous interfaces is Stringer defined by the fmt package.
 Before printing a value, fmt will look, if the value has implemented the `Stringer` interface and use its return value to print.
     ```
     type Stringer interface {
         String() string
     }
     ```
 - A Stringer is a type that can describe itself as a string.
 The fmt package (and many others) look for this interface to print values.
 An implementation of this interface would be:
     ```
     type Person struct {
         Name string